 This prolongs the recovery process until the thinks that the might be at the bottom of the ocean.

 The next step in this inefficient process is for the to decide what they want to do with the and where it will be sent.

 An ’s apartment, storage facility, or a new for their onboarding are all options they will have to consider if they don’t already have a system in place.

 At Growrk, you have an end-to-end inventory management suite that follows the life cycle of each item.
 All you have to do is select the employee and change their status to off-boarding.

-We are automatically sent an email and coordinate with you on where you want to send the or place it in one of our global warehouses.
+We automatically send an email and coordinate with you on where you want to send the or place it in one of our global warehouses.

 Then we handle everything to get it to the required destination.